Please refer to our DISCLOSURE STATEMENT.

 Also, with this lesson plan you’ll get vocabulary, discussion starters, writing prompts, and four activities.

 Pay It Forward Kids: Small Acts, Big Change is a fun book because it’s about kids all over the world doing amazing things that help others by “paying it forward.”

 In Pay It Forward Kids, readers will meet ordinary kids from across North America who have done extraordinary things, all on their own initiatives.
 They have set out to “pay it forward” to someone else, with astonishing results.
 The ripple effect of their deeds have inspired others to join their causes, and in some cases, to start missions of their own.

 These kids have raised both money and awareness for causes such as homelessness, human rights, orphans, and literacy.
 They’ve rescued child slaves, provided hope to the sick, and comfort for the dying.
 They’ve also enabled others to enjoy pleasures that many people take for granted.

 These powerful stories demonstrate that you’re never too young to make a difference or to improve the life of another.
 Kindness can be done by anyone…you just need to step up and start.

-Skipping Stones Honor Award book, 2014, 2014 Information Book Award Honour Book & 2015 Red Maple Non-Fiction nominee
+Also, this is a Skipping Stones Honor Award book, 2014, 2014 Information Book Award Honour Book & 2015 Red Maple Non-Fiction nominee

-With these lessons you’ll get a vocabulary list, discussion starters, writing prompts, and a ton of different hands-on activities based on themes from the book.
+Additionally, with these lessons you’ll get a vocabulary list, discussion starters, writing prompts, and a ton of different hands-on activities based on themes from the book.

-Get lessons covering topics after specific chapters (grades 3-6):
+Lastly, you can get lessons covering topics after specific chapters (grades 3-6):